jcaillon/3P/BUILD.md

 # BUILD

-## Notes :
+## Notes

 > This repository uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)!
 >
-> I'm currently using visual studio 2017 and can not guarantee the build on prior versions
+> You will need visual studio 2017 and/or msbuild 15 for this project

 ### Getting the Source Code